Despite precautions, CBS headquarters reports 15 coronavirus cases amid nationwide surge

 The emails noted that the company’s human resources team “has notified all those who were in direct contact with these employees.”

-While the network would not confirm the number of positive cases, a representative said the cases this month do not constitute an outbreak.
+While the network would not confirm the number of positive cases, a representative said the cases this month do not constitute an outbreak and that positive test levels are below the New York City average.

 Like all media companies, ViacomCBS has kept in-person staffing as low as possible.
 But, the company has seemingly been hit harder than almost any other major media conglomerate, despite a strict testing policy, which started at the beginning of the pandemic’s spread in the United States.